garden-io/garden/examples/vote/README.md

 **Note:** If you're running _minikube_, you may need to add the appropriate entries to your `/etc/hosts` file.
-Find the IP for your local cluster by running `minikube ip` and add an entry with that IP for each of `vote.local.app.garden`, `result.local.app.garden` and `api.local.app.garden`.
+Find the IP for your local cluster by running `minikube ip` and add an entry with that IP for each of `vote.vote.local.app.garden`, `result.vote.local.app.garden` and `api.vote.local.app.garden`.
 This is not necessary when using Docker for Desktop, because your cluster will then be exposed directly on _localhost_.

 ### To Vote

-The voting UI is at http://vote.local.app.garden/.
+The voting UI is at http://vote.vote.local.app.garden/.
 Open a browser tab, and try voting a few times.

 ### View Results

-In a separate tab, open http://result.local.app.garden.
+In a separate tab, open http://result.vote.local.app.garden.
 The results there will reflect in real-time your voting.

 ### Try out hot-reloading